RNA interference (RNAi) is a rapidly developing and potent method of gene silencing.

 In RNAi, the double-stranded RNA (dsRNA) initiates homologous mRNAs to hinder the transcription and translation of susceptibility genes, deactivating them.
 The RNAi approach reveals new pathways in the advancement of an eco-friendly system for the improvement of plants by silencing the specific genes that cause stress and novel gene expression for plant disease resistance.

 Host gene silencing—hairpin RNAi (HGS-hpRNAi) is considered to be a more stable method of gene silencing in plants.
 The technique is used to increase resistance to diseases caused by bacteria and fungi, by altering the gene expression against the pathogens in host plants.

 RNA interference utilizes a virus-induced gene silencing (VIGS) system to improve resistance to viral diseases in plants.
 This method relies on the viral-mediated replication of the target protein into a viral-mediated dsRNA intermediate, which is then processed into viral-mediated siRNAs (vsiRNAs).

 Later, the vsiRNAs target and conceal gene expression and protein translation of the viral and target genes.

 RNAi for resistance to insects or pests

-RNAi is one of the most widely used methods in biotechnologys and plant breeders for genetically engineering resistance to various insects/pests.
-RNAi is utilized for improving nematode resistance and is believed to be a unique tool in plant–parasitic nematodes control.
+RNAi is one of the most widely used methods in biotechnology and plant breeders for genetically engineering resistance to various insects/pests.
+RNAi is utilized for improving nematode resistance and is believed to be a unique tool in plant-parasitic nematode control.